 Is Midsommar Related to Hereditary?

-As far as I can tell, Midsommar isn’t based on a true story.
+Midsommar isn’t based on a true story.
 However, it does incorporate elements of familiar stories we’ve heard before.
-Cults, and pagan cults in particular, have existed for centuries and have provided fertile narrative ground for horror movies like The Wicker Man, Rosemary’s Baby, and Children of the Corn.
+Cults, and pagan cults, in particular, have existed for centuries and have provided fertile narrative ground for horror movies like The Wicker Man, Rosemary’s Baby, and Children of the Corn.

 There are absolutely no blood-soaked sacrifices, weird cabins with creeptastic, centuries-old paintings on the walls, or ominous village elders watching your every move involved in a real midsummer celebration.

-Midsommar will land in theaters on July 3, 2019.
+Midsommar was released in theaters on July 3, 2019.